12/12/10

 That kind of sums up winter.

-I designed and wove this s
+I designed and wove this scarf

 (Hanging from a limb below - and folded to the left)

-piece I drew out on graph paper and started it over 4 times.
+My loom wasn't used a lot this winter, this piece I drew out on graph paper and started it over 4 times.
 It is 11.5" wide and 63" long with long fringe, it drapes, it is out of sock yarn and it just flows over the shoulders.
 It was really fun to design and weave.

 As we work our way back East, leaving Arizona, I did a little review of the ministry opportunities we had this winter for our next newsletter.
 Riding in the mountains last week on my motorcycle, I was reminded of the winter 4 years ago, same ride, same route, same group of people, Arizona Bike Week, but the weather was extremely different.